- Is Speed Adviser likely to distract the driver?

 - How accurate is Speed Adviser?

-- What if Speed Adviser says that the speed limit is higher than the posted speed limit?
+- What if Speed Adviser says the speed limit is higher than the signposted speed limit?

 - Does Speed Adviser know the times of school zones?

 - How do I change the voice alerts on Speed Adviser?

 - How do I turn Speed Adviser off?

 - How do I adjust Speed Adviser's volume?